OnePlus Nord 3: Rumoured Specs, Features, Price, Release Date And Everything Else To Know

 The camera setup, however, sounds average in comparison.
 There’s a 64-megapixel main camera sensor at the back, accompanied by an 8-megapixel ultra-wide camera and another 2-megapixel camera.
 The front camera will have a 16-megapixel sensor that’ll help you capture selfies.

 All this could be powered by a 5,000mAh battery, which would support 80W wired fast charging.
-Just like the Ace 2V, this smartphone too may not be eligible for wireless charging.
-Finally, it could be available in colours like black and light blue.
+Just like the Ace 2V, this smartphone may not be eligible for wireless charging.
+Lastly, it could be available in colours like black and light blue.

 OnePlus Nord 3’s launch date and expected price